RaymondGonzalez/Theory-of-Computation/Project 3 Conway Game of Life/README.txt

-Class number: 439
-Project #3 – TM Conway's Game of Life
-Team name: RAY
-Team Members:
-Raymond Gonzalez CWID: 890573363

 Intro:

-	Creating a TM that simulates Conway's GOL (TMGOL), and using Javascript with an HTML web page for display.
+	Creating a Turing Machine that simulates Conway's GOL (TMGOL), and using Javascript with an HTML web page for display.
 The main strategy/algorithm used to emulate the GOL is a switch statement.
 The program uses an array filled with 0 and $ (end markers) for the tape.
 Start_GOL() is the main function of the GOL that will call TM(), which is the TM that emulates Conway's GOL.